MauriceX24/I-Love-Radio-Client/README.md

 A fan-made Client for streaming web-radio on Windows.

+> [!CAUTION]
+> The Client got a new bug which I could not fix yet. <br/>
+> It happens when you switch the stations.
+It was first seen in v2.10. <br/>
+> Working on a fix...

 ### You can choose between
 - [I Love Radio Client **Basic**](https://github.com/MauriceX24/I-Love-Radio-Client/tree/basic) (Only 'I Love Music streams')
 - [I Love Radio Client **Plus**](https://github.com/MauriceX24/I-Love-Radio-Client/tree/release) (More Stations + 'I Love Music') _You're here_